AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

 ```
 ## Ghost team
 If all team members are disconnected, the team is deleted.
+- This is performed by the server that removes the last team member

 ## Start logic
 The game will start if one of the requirements are met